christianalfoni/backbone-draganddrop-delegation/README.md

 http://christianalfoni.com/2013/09/09/delegated-drag-and-drop-for-backbone/

 *Note* : Does not work on IE8 er below.
-It is a jQuery plugin so it requires jQuery, which also Backbone does... so... thought I should mentioned it nevertheless :-)
+It is a jQuery plugin so it requires jQuery, which also Backbone does... so... thought I should mention it nevertheless :-)

 ```javascript
   Backbone.View.extend({